 Are graduates of the program finding employment in physical therapy?

 There continues to be a strong demand for physical therapists.
 Citing 2 national job satisfaction surveys, U.S. News & World Report added physical therapists to its list of best careers for 2009.
 Physical therapists also ranked 4th in a list of the 100 “Best Jobs in America” featured in the November 2010 issue of CNNMoney.com.
 There is a high demand for physical therapists in the workforce despite the economic downturn.
 According to the Bureau of Labor Statistics, employment of physical therapists is expected to grow by 30 percent from 2008 to 2018, much faster than the average for all occupations.
 According to APTA, with just a 0.2 percent unemployment rate, physical therapists are now experiencing the best employment conditions since enactment of the Balanced Budget Act of 1997.
 The need for PTs is expected to increase into the foreseeable future as the U.S. population ages and the demand for physical therapy services grows.

 Does the SDSU DPT program offer areas of specialty?

 The SDSU DPT is a general degree which covers all basic aspects of physical therapy; we do not offer specialties, although there is opportunity for emphasis in an area through your choice of electives, clinical affiliations, and a scholarly doctoral project.

 How long is the program?

 The DPT program lasts approximately three years.
-The first year begins in late-August* and the third year ends in mid-May.
-This includes didactic coursework and clinical requirements. *Contingent on new 9-semester curriculum model, the first year will begin in late-May.
+The first year begins in mid/late May and the third year ends in mid-May.
+This includes didactic coursework and clinical requirements.

 Are there research opportunities within the DPT program?